submariner-io/enhancements/submariner/OVN-Interconnect.md

 ## Design Details

 In this proposal, the plan is to remove the current `submariner-router` and switches that were added to the OVN db.
-The network-plugin-syncer shall be removed  and can be replaced by controllers in Submariner Gateway and Submariner RouteAgent.
+The network-plugin-syncer shall be removed  and can be replaced by controllers in and Submariner RouteAgent.
 Since we have multiple ovn db to program, we need multiple connections.
-So it makes it easier to program the OVN datapath from Submariner Gateway and RouteAgent, than using a separate pod.
+So it makes it easier to program the OVN datapath from RouteAgent, than using a separate pod.
 This new approach will work for both IC enabled and existing deployments.
 With this change we are planning to use the ovn-k8s-mp0 interface to reach the host networking stack and then the Submariner tunnel.
 This interface is used by OVN for host-networking traffic with in a cluster and will be present in every node.